 Domestic violence and abuse is everybody’s problem.
 It cuts across age, class, race, religion or belief, gender, sex and sexual orientation.
 The UK’s lockdown measures in response to the COVID-19 pandemic encouraged people to stay at home.
-But for those living with perpetrators of domestic abuse, this posed a greater risk than COVID itself.
-Over the last 15 months, some domestic abuse support services have reported a 900% rise in calls asking for help.
-Overwhelmingly, those in need of support are Black and minority ethnic and refugee women, who face heightened risks because of their gender, race, religion and class.
-The UK government’s 2012 ‘hostile environment’ policy has removed these women’s access to many basic services through ‘no resource to public funds’ (NPRF) measures, which means they have no access to refuge services and must choose between staying with their abusers or trying to survive on the streets.
+But for those living with perpetrators of domestic violence and abuse, this posed a greater risk than COVID itself.
+Over the last 19 months, some domestic violence/abuse support services have reported a 900% rise in calls asking for help.
+Overwhelmingly, those in need of support are Black and minority ethnic, asylum and refugee women, who face heightened risks because of their gender, race, religion and class.
+The UK government’s 2012 ‘hostile environment’ policy has removed these women’s access to many basic services through ‘no resource to public funds’ [NPRF] measures, which means they have no access to refuge services and must choose between staying with their abusers or trying to survive on the streets.
 The pandemic has only made this worse.
-While the government has recognised the increase in domestic violence during lockdown, recent policy briefings have given little attention to the specific impact this is having on Black and minority ethnic/ 'by and for' organisations and the communities they serve.
+While the government has recognized the increase in domestic violence during lock-down, recent policy briefings have given little attention to the specific impact this is having on Black and minority ethnic/ 'by and for' organisations and the communities they serve.
 That’s why we need your help.

 Cases we are supporting

 "Amara" was told by social services that she and her young daughter could simply live at the opposite side of the same house to her abusive husband when she reported domestic abuse.
 Social services refused to support her to leave the unsafe family home and find alternative, safe accommodation.
 Safety4Sisters are supporting her.

-'By and for' specialist services who have been supporting through this fund between 29 June 2020 - May 2021 include: Southall Black Sisters, Sistah Space, London Black Women's Project, Angelou Centre, Ashiana Network, Iranian and Kurdish Women's Rights Organisation Women's Rights, Humraaz Blackburn, Asha Project and Safety 4 Sisters.
+'By and for' specialist services who have been supported through this fund between 29 June 2020 - 25 August 2021 include: Southall Black Sisters, Sistah Space, London Black Women's Project, Amadudu, Apna Haq, Angelou Centre, Ashiana Network, Iranian and Kurdish Women's Rights Organisation Women's Rights, Humraaz Blackburn, Asha Project and Safety 4 Sisters.